jbkerry/oligo/docs/capture.rst

 Usage
 =====

-When run from the command line, `design.py Capture` takes the following parameters:
+When run from the command line, ``oligo capture`` takes the following parameters:

 .. option:: -h, --help